 Early Notables of the Hafflech family (pre 1700)

-More information is included under the topic Early Hafflech Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Hafflech Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hafflech family